-The East End Bridge connects Huntington, West Virginia with Proctorville, Ohio spanning the Ohio River, and serves as part of a de-facto eastern bypass of the metropolitan region.
+The East Huntington Bridge connects Huntington, West Virginia with Proctorville, Ohio and spans the Ohio River.

 In 1972, discussions of a new eastern Ohio River bridge in Huntington, West Virginia were in full swing and were becoming controversial due to its proposed location.
 On February 1, the Herald-Dispatch reported that the proposed site of the bridge, just upstream of the mouth of the Guyandotte, did not confirm to the master plan of Huntington.
 The Huntington city comprehensive plan called for the construction of a new Ohio River span further upriver and outside the city limits, directly linked to Interstate 64 and forming part of an eastern bypass.
 Many favored a site through Lewis Hollow, one mile north of the city limits along West Virginia State Route 2.
 Such a bridge was proposed to cost $16 million and would be two-lanes with no shoulders.